 Male pattern baldness or associated hair loss does not need to be the end of the world, however.
 First, it doesn’t change who you are – only your outward appearance.
 Second, as noted above, embracing baldness can actually be a positive for many men.
 Third, there are several different kinds of treatments available today, with varying efficacy, that can help you retain your hair or even grow new hair.

-Simply put, the reason why some people go bald, and others don’t, has a lot to do with luck, and rolls of the genetic dice.
-Genetics are by no means the only factor in determining likelihood of hair loss or male pattern baldness, but they do play an outsize role in influencing those outcomes.
+Simply put, the reason why some people go bald, and others don’t have a lot to do with luck and rolls of the genetic dice.
+Genetics are by no means the only factor in determining the likelihood of hair loss or male pattern baldness, but they play an outsize role in influencing those outcomes.
 Individual quirks in chemical sensitivities – particularly to a metabolite of the hormone testosterone – may or may not be exclusively genetic in origin.
 Additional factors surrounding lifestyle, mental health, diet, and so on also come into play.
-It has been argued by some that these factors don’t determine who will get thinning hair, hair loss, or male pattern baldness, but perhaps are limited to the speed or extent portion of that equation.
+Some have argued that these factors don’t determine who will get thinning hair, hair loss, or male pattern baldness, but perhaps are limited to the speed or extent portion of that equation.
 However, the scientific jury remains out on those contentions.

 That’s not to imply that the basic mechanics of baldness and hair loss aren’t understood, as they are.
 It’s just that, as with most complex systems and issues in the body, it’s not a simple or straight-line proposition from effect to cause.

-Let’s start at the macro level, and look at genetic factors associated with baldness and hair loss, before we get back into hormones and microbiology too much further.
+Let’s start at the macro level and look at genetic factors associated with baldness and hair loss before getting back into hormones and microbiology too much further.
 For a long time, it’s been obvious that families in which multiple older male relatives are bald or have thinning hair or hair loss tend to have new generations of kids that also suffer from the same problem when they get older.
 This immediately suggests a genetic factor at play.
-Over the years, science has revealed that there are actually several genetic factors at play, and that genetics make up the largest component of determining who goes bald, who has hair loss, or who gets to remain with a thick mane of hair.
+Over the years, science has revealed that there are actually several genetic factors at play.
+Genetics make up the largest component of determining who goes bald, who has hair loss, or who gets to remain with a thick mane of hair.

 Individual Chemical Sensitivities

-A small amount of the free testosterone in the human blood stream is converted into dihydrotestosterone, or DHT.
-This metabolic conversion happens because of an enzyme known as 5-alpha-Reductase.
-Individual chemical sensitivity to that DHT, and/or the amount of activity of the 5-alpha-Reductase enzyme, seem to be a determining factor in who loses their hair and who doesn’t.
-These sensitivities or activity levels appear to be largely genetic, but can be triggered or modified by several other factors as well.
-It is through this mechanism that many internal treatments for male pattern baldness work – by modifying sensitivity to DHT, or the activity or production of 5-alpha-Reductase.
+A small amount of free testosterone in the human bloodstream is converted into dihydrotestosterone or DHT.
+This metabolic conversion happens because of an enzyme known as 5-alpha-reductase.
+Individual chemical sensitivity to that DHT and/or the amount of activity of the 5-alpha-reductase enzyme seem to be a determining factor in who loses their hair and who doesn’t.
+These sensitivities or activity levels appear to be largely genetic but can be triggered or modified by several other factors.
+Through this mechanism, many internal treatments for male pattern baldness work – by modifying sensitivity to DHT, or the activity or production of 5-alpha-reductase.

-There are also several environmental or lifestyle factors, and even health factors – essentially, factors unrelated to genetics – that are fairly common causes, triggers, or, at the very least, may exacerbate the speed and severity of hair loss and male pattern baldness.
+There are also several environmental or lifestyle factors, and even health factors – essentially, factors unrelated to genetics – that are fairly common causes, triggers, or, at the very least, may exacerbate the speed and severity of hair loss.
 In no particular order, these include:

-- Many medications have side effects that include some kind of hair loss or baldness (often referred to by the medical name, “alopecia”)
+- Many medications have side effects that include some hair loss or baldness (often referred to by the medical name, “alopecia”)

-- Excessive sun exposure has been shown to have an effect on hair growth and hair loss (and isn’t good in the first place due to skin cancer and related concerns)
+- Excessive sun exposure has been shown to affect hair growth and hair loss (and isn’t good in the first place due to skin cancer and related concerns)